Anyu Angelov

-Anyu Angelov (Аню Ангелов) (born 22 December 1942 in Haskovo) is Bulgaria's Minister of Defense.
+Anyu Angelov (Аню Ангелов) (born 22 December 1942 in Haskovo) was Bulgaria's Minister of Defense between 2010 and 2013.

-Born in Haskovo on December 22, 1942.
+Born in Haskovo on 22 December 1942.
 He graduated from the National Military Artillery School "Georgi Dimitrov" (now Faculty "Artillery, Air Defense and Communications" at NMU) with a degree in radio electronics engineer.
 He then studied at the Military Academy "Rakovska" under the program of operational and strategic direction of the armed forces.
 He specialized in the Military Academy of the General Staff of the Armed Forces of the USSR in Moscow.

 Began his military career as a platoon leader.
 Later he became Chief of Staff, Commander of the Brigade.
 From 1987 he was Head of Staff, and between 1990 and 1992 - commander of the air defense (PVO) of the Land Forces.
 From 1992 to 1994 he was Deputy Commander of the Land Forces.
 In the period 1994-1997 was Deputy Chief of the General Staff of the Bulgarian Army.
 Between 1997 and 2000 he was a defense attache in the UK.
 Then became head of the Military Academy "G. S. Rakovski "(until 2002).
 Became a member of the GOP "GERB" which allows him political development and was appointed Deputy Minister of Defense.
 On 27 January 2010 formally took office as Minister of Defense.